fl0at/dotfiles/README.md

 Nothing special about this repository: it intends to live in ~, with no symlink or install-script trickery.

 Where possible, I attempt to be as compatible as possible.
 Not only do I aim for POSIX/bourne compatibility, but for cross-platform compatibility.
 This should be just as happy on OpenBSD, Cygwin, or Mac OS X as anywhere else.
 Feel free to open pull requests for added functionality: even if I live in Linux, I want rich support for other platforms.
-This includes other editors, shells, and the like.
+This includes other editors, shells, tmux, and the like.

 Caveats are noted, and all reasonable attempts are made to test an environment's functionality before enabling it.

 Installation